Home Applications IRIS MCP Server Suite

 IRIS MCP Server Suite

 Pre-Release — This project is under active development and has not yet been published to npm or IPM.
 Install by cloning the repository (see Quick Start below).
 Package registry publishing is planned for a future release.
-See https://github.com/jbrandtmse/iris-execute-mcp-v2/blob/main/CHANGELOG.md for the 2026-04-09 pre-release breaking change to tool names.
+See https://github.com/jbrandtmse/iris-execute-mcp-v2/blob/main/CHANGELOG.md for the 2026-04-19 bug-fix pass (six defects found during a manual MCP suite retest) and the 2026-04-09 pre-release breaking change to tool names.

 Give AI assistants structured, safe access to InterSystems IRIS.